prismicio/prismic-gatsby/docs/README.md

       },

       // Set the prefix for the filename where type paths for your schemas are
       // stored.
-The filename will include the MD5 hash of your type paths
+The filename will include the MD5 hash of your schemas after
-      // after the prefix.
+      // the prefix.
       // This defaults to 'prismic-typepaths---${repositoryName}'.
       typePathsFilenamePrefix: 'prismic-typepaths---gatsby-source-prismic-test-site',
     },